 Books out now:

-Should you wish to you can buy Sexuality and Gender for Mental health professionals: A practical guide.
+And Sexuality and Gender for Mental health professionals: A practical guide.

 And The Palgrave handbook of the psychology of sexuality and gender.